-San Diego Humane Society’s Escondido Campus cares for the homeless and stray animals of Oceanside, Vista, Carlsbad, Del Mar, Solana Beach and Encinitas..
-Volunteers assist our staff in serving the animals and pet owners of these communities to ensure a remarkable experience at the shelter.
-We are grateful for the enthusiasm, dedication and love they share with us every day.
+San Diego Humane Society’s Escondido Campus cares for the homeless and stray animals of Oceanside, Vista, Carlsbad, Del Mar, Solana Beach and Encinitas.
+Volunteers on this team assist our staff in serving the animals and pet owners of these communities.

-- Animal Care – Assist with feeding, cleaning and in-kennel enrichment at the shelter.
+- Animal Care – Assist staff with feeding, cleaning and enrichment at the shelter.
 Shifts available daily between 7 a.m.-6 p.m.

-- Guest Services – Assist guests coming to reclaim lost pets, adopt a new pet or requests services or supplies.
+- Guest Services – Assist guests coming to reclaim lost pets, adopt a new pet or request services or supplies.
 Shifts available daily between 10 a.m.–6 p.m.

-- Minimum commitment is one shift every other week.
-Shifts typically run 2 hours in length.
+Minimum commitment is one, 2 hour shift every other week.

 - Be at least 16 years of age.

-- Have access to email since most volunteer communication is done via email.
+- Access to email since all volunteer communication is done via email.

 1. Go to the Fear Free website at: https://fearfreeshelters.com/